prismv/DB48X-on-DM42/doc/calc-help/constants.md

 The molar mass constant is a physical constant defined as one twelfth of the molar mass of carbon-12: `MC12/12`.
-The molar mass of an element or compound is its relative atomic mass (atomic weight) or relative molecular mass multiplied by the molar mass constant.
+The molar mass of an element or compound is its relative atomic mass (or atomic weight, noted `Ar`) or relative molecular mass multiplied by the molar mass constant.
 Since 2019, the SI definition of mole changed such that the molar mass constant remains nearly but no longer exactly 1 g/mol.
 For internal consistency this value depends therefore on the mass unit `u` [u-constant](#u-constant) and is calculated by the following expression:
 ```rpl
     12 SIG  Mu='CONVERT(ⒸNA*Ⓒu;1_kg/mol)'
 ```